Updated on Monday, September 15, 2014

 The ADA extends beyond medical settings and also covers areas like the legal, education, law enforcement and employment systems.

 If a company is interviewing a deaf individual, for instance, they are required to provide sign language interpreting.
-Similarly, hearing-impaired defendants in a legal proceeding must be provided with an interpreter.
+Similarly, hard of hearing defendants in a legal proceeding must be provided with an interpreter.

 The ADA even covers the hospitality industry.
-For example, hotels must meet hearing-impaired communication needs by providing a teletypewriter — the device hearing-impaired persons need in order to use a telephone — to guest rooms upon request, and they must also have a teletypewriter available at the front desk.
+For example, hotels must meet hard of hearing communication needs by providing a teletypewriter — the device hard of hearing persons need in order to use a telephone — to guest rooms upon request, and they must also have a teletypewriter available at the front desk.

 Penalties for Non-Compliance

 According to ADA standards, it is usually up to the institution in question to provide — and pay for — any necessary sign language interpreting.
-If an institution does not comply by providing ASL interpreting to meet the needs of a hearing-impaired individual, it may suffer serious penalties.
+If an institution does not comply by providing ASL interpreting to meet the needs of a hard of hearing individual, it may suffer serious penalties.

 In a 2008 disability discrimination and punitive damages case, a deaf woman successfully sued a New Jersey doctor who refused to provide her with a sign language interpreter after she asked for one on multiple occasions.
 The jury agreed that this qualified as discrimination and ruled unanimously in favor of a $400,000 award.